 Tearing a muscle group is necessary for growth, but it’s not difficult; go to muscle failure, then a little beyond.
 Repairing muscles can be a bit trickier, though.

-To make sure you’re getting the right amount of rest and recovery (as well as getting it optimally), I will go over the five most critical components and hacks for resting with the boss-ness of a Snorlax.
+To make sure you’re getting the right amount of rest and recovery (as well as getting it optimally), I will go over the five most critical components and hacks for resting and muscle recovery with the boss-ness of a Snorlax.

 Sleep Your Way To Gains

 Starting simple, with what you all know you need to be doing.
 Get yourself some freaking shut eye from time to time.
-I won’t beleaguer you with the details, because no one likes being told the boring stuff, and sleep is definitely the more boring of these hacks.
+I won’t beleaguer you with the details, because no one likes being told the boring stuff, and sleep is definitely the more boring of these hacks for rest and muscle recovery.
 But, it does need to be stated.

 We do not grow when in the gym.
 You know that.
 I know that.
 Your fourteen year old brother who’s still taking lifting advice on how to build muscles from their high school gym teacher knows that.
 We grow when we’re resting.

 Really, to get optimal recovery, we want to make sure we’re getting minimally six hours of sleep a night.
 It should actually be between 8-10 hours of sleep for fitness enthusiasts, but let’s be honest…no chance that’s happening.
 Basically, get as much sleep as you’re able to.
 And if someone calls you lazy, just say it’s for the gains.
 They’ll have to understand, and if they don’t, then you don’t care about their opinion anyway.
-If someone doesn’t respect your quest for gains, then they aren’t worth your time.
+If someone doesn’t respect your quest for gains or improvements to muscle recovery, then they aren’t worth your time.

 Things that keep you up at night: